 - Accurate and timely responses to inquiries and concerns;

 - Compliance with confidentiality guidelines concerning personal information, in accordance with Privacy Laws and Principles.
-The AccessAbility Hub collects personal information to establish your support needs.
+AccessAbility and Inclusion collects personal information to establish your support needs.
 Refer to Privacy Collection Notice for more details.

 Students who are registered for support are required to: